michaelkirker/Time-Varying-Natural-Rates/README.md

 This code is designed to run in Matlab 2016b using version 7.20090626 of the [IRIS toolbox](https://iristoolbox.codeplex.com/ "IRIS Toolbox").
 This specific version of the IRIS toolbox is included in the repository.

+## Disclaimer(s) ##

+This model does not necessarily reflect the views of the Reserve Bank of New Zealand.
+Due to historical data revisions, the results from this model may differ slightly from those published in the working paper.

 ## Contact details ##